WAGO/pfc-firmware-sdk/README.md

 - Use Eclipse-CDT for remote debugging

 **CAUTION:\
-Every binary or installation package(.ipk) generated for a specific firmware version, do not mix up different versions.**
+Every binary or installation package(.ipk) is generated for a specific firmware version, do not mix up different versions.**

 ### 10.1) For larger projects/packages we recommend using an Integrated-Development-Environment(IDE)